 Submitting your FAFSA is easy, don’t procrastinate

-The time has come again, Columbia College-Moberly students.
+Columbia College-Freeport students, the time has come again.
 To receive federal student financial aid for the 2017-18 academic year, current and prospective students must complete the Free Application for Federal Student Aid (FAFSA), which became available Oct.
 1, 2016.

 In quite a significant change, FAFSA now takes tax information from two years prior to the academic year students are applying for, rather than a year prior.
 So, to apply for 2017-18, you can use your 2015 tax information, rather than estimating for 2016 like in the past.